April 24, 2023

 Please note that M365DSC currently provides limited support for Intune configurations, focusing mainly on device configuration profiles, device compliance policies, and some app protection policies.

-CoreView offers a Configuration Management, cloud-based solution that focuses on managing and automating Microsoft 365 and Intune configurations.
-It simplifies the process of deploying, managing, and maintaining configurations across devices, applications, and policies.
+A Microsoft 365 configuration tool that focuses on managing and automating Microsoft 365 and Intune configurations can simplify deploying, managing, and maintaining configurations.
+When backing up Intune configurations, you’ll need to be sure the solutions works across devices, applications, and policies.

-• Configuration Management: CoreView Configuration Manager enables users to manage and maintain Intune configuration settings centrally.
+- Configuration Management: Enable users to manage and maintain Intune configuration settings from a central location.
 This includes device configurations, app configurations, app protection policies, and other Intune-related settings.

-• Version Control: CoreView Configuration Manager provides version control for your configurations, allowing you to track changes, revert to a previous version, and maintain a history of your Intune settings.
+- Version Control / Change Management: Track changes, revert to a previous version, and maintain a history of your Intune settings.

-• Automation: CoreView Configuration Manager allows you to automate the deployment and management of Intune configurations across multiple environments or tenants.
+- Automation: Automate the deployment and management of Intune configurations across multiple environments or tenants.
 This reduces manual effort and streamlines the backup and restore processes.

-• Reporting and Monitoring: Configuration Manager provides reporting and monitoring features, enabling you to track the status of your Intune configurations and identify any discrepancies or issues.
+- Reporting and Monitoring: Track the status of your Intune configurations and identify any discrepancies or issues.

-Why CoreView Configuration Manager Is the Best Solution for Backing Up Your Intune Configurations
+The Best Solution for Backing Up Your Intune Configurations: CoreView Configuration Manager

 CoreView Configuration Manager's no-code nature makes it a more refined approach to backing up Intune configurations compared to PowerShell or Microsoft 365 DSC.
 It provides a centralized platform for managing all your configurations, making it easier to maintain consistency across devices, applications, and policies.